Vigclid/Fix-problem-of-Installing-SQL-Server/README.md

 After following all the steps above, **restart your computer** to complete the uninstallation process and clean up your system.

 Once all steps are complete, you can try reinstalling SQL Server if needed.

+P/s: You can use Revo Uninstaller Pro Portable to remove SQL server, that's might be better than the control panel of the window.